matburton/mega-processor/Assembler/MegaProcessor/README.md

 instructions in this routine.
 A `.ReturnFromRoutine` instruction is automatically inserted at the end of lambda.

-In many some cases you might be able to choose whether to call or inline the instructions in a routine by instead using an overload of `.Append`.
+In some cases you're able to choose whether to call or inline the instructions in a routine by instead using an overload of `.Append`.

 ### `Loop`

-Much like `.Append` but automatically defines a `Rereference` instance _before_ the instructions expressed by your nominated method or lambda.
+Much like `.Append` but automatically defines a `Reference` instance _before_ the instructions expressed by your nominated method or lambda.
 You can use this with `.Append` create sections which can branch back to the start or end of the section at any point.